picosonic/js13k-2022/devdiary/diary.md

 Made 8-bit font a const and added dimensions to aid readability and cut down on hard-coded repeated numbers.

 Added optional icon to be shown on message boxes, which makes them look a bit better.

+I didn't really like the way that the sprites were being flipped, so I found [another way to do it](https://stackoverflow.com/questions/21610321/javascript-horizontally-flip-an-image-object-and-save-it-into-a-new-image-objec) which seems better.
+This creates a flipped version of the image by drawing it flipped to a canvas and then turning that canvas into the source for a new image via a dataURL.